8 Best Home Warranty Companies in Florida of 2022

 Here are some of the most common issues and occurrences that a home warranty will not cover.

 The very day you sign up for your coverage, home warranty companies require that all your systems and appliances need to be in good working order.

 A pre-existing condition is never covered.
-So, if one of your cooktops stops working, you need to have it repaired first before it can go up for coverage.
+So, if one of your cooktops stops working, you must have it repaired before it can go up for coverage.